aiven/aiven-docs/docs/products/postgresql/crdr/crdr-overview.md

 ## Limitations

+- To set up CRDR, your primary service needs at least a Startup plan.
+Hobbyist and Free plans are not supported.
 - RRS needs to use the same service plan and cloud provider as the PRS.

 ## How it works